 Before each use, you should check your lawn mower’s engine oil level.
-Running with a low engine oil can cause your mower to overheat and shutdown.
+Running with low engine oil can cause your mower to overheat and shut down.
 Oil is used to lubricate the internal engine parts.

-Without enough oil in the crankcase, friction will build among the moving parts creating an heat.
-This heat can become so hot, oil and parts begin to burn resulting in significant engine damage.
+Without enough oil in the crankcase, friction will build among the moving parts creating heat.
+This heat can become so hot, oil and parts begin to burn to result in significant engine damage.

 Repair: You can attempt to correct the engine oil level and try to start your mower to see if it runs.
 Most likely, once your mower shuts down due to a low engine oil issue, you have already caused extensive engine damage.

 Have an experienced small engine mechanic perform tests on your engine to determine the extent of the damage.
 Running your lawn mower with a low oil level can result in needing an engine replacement.

 Too Much Engine Oil Causes a Lawn Mower to Quit

 Most people know not having enough oil in the crankcase can cause engine damage, but they aren’t always aware too much oil can also create engine problems.